csae1152/FractalSlowDownTransformation/README.md

 encode a very large set of different images.
 The main problem in this memory model, which so far has remained unaddressed, is how to train the networks to learn these different attractors.
-Following other neural training methods this paper proposes a Gradient Descent method to learn the attractors.
+Following other deep neural training methods this paper proposes a Gradient Descent method to learn the attractors.
 The method is based on an error function which examines the efects of the current network